Service as Action

 The Community Service Program is designed to involve students in helping others and to encourage awareness and compassion.
 Depending on the grade level, students take part in the Helping Hands Program, visit a seniors’ residence, Ste.
 Justine’s Hospital and a daycare.
 They participate in an off-site visit to help out at a local preschool, collect goods for Sun Youth and the NDG Food Depot, or take part in activities with people with Alzheimer’s disease.

-Middle School students are required to participate in community service opportunities throughout the year.
-They visit local organizations, including Generations Foundation, MADA, LaSalle Boys and Girls Club, JEM, Éco-quartier, Greene Centre, and Chez Doris in order to lend a hand to those less fortunate.
-Students who establish themselves as leaders in community service are recognized at the end of their time in Middle School.
+Middle School students are required to participate in service opportunities throughout the year.
+They visit local organizations, including Generations Foundation, MADA, JEM, Éco-quartier, Greene Centre, Montréal Moisson and Chez Doris.
+Students works through and reflect on the International Baccalaureate Middle Years Programme (IB MYP) learning outcomes on a yearly basis.
+Students who establish themselves as leaders in service are recognized at the end of their time in Middle School.

-In Senior School, students volunteer in an area of personal interest and are asked to reflect on the significance of their service and the personal growth these opportunities provide.
+In Senior School, students volunteer in an area of personal interest, They work through and reflect on the International Baccalaureate Middle Years Programme (IB MYP) service learning outcomes.
+They are also asked to reflect on the significance of their service and the personal growth these opportunities provide.
 Students complete a required number of service hours throughout their years in Senior School.
-In addition, grade 10 students take part in the Toskan Casale Foundation’s Youth and Philanthropy Initiative, in which students work in groups with a grassroots organization throughout the year.
+In addition, grade 9 students take part in the Toskan Casale Foundation’s Youth and Philanthropy Initiative, in which students work in groups with a grassroots organization throughout the year.
 The culminating event is a panel presentation about the charity.
 Each year, the team with the best presentation earns $5,000 for its organization.
 The second and third place teams earn $3,000 and $2,000 respectively for their charities.

 Students have opportunities to take part in international service projects, as well as engage in service in the local communities.